iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 5 tone startup sequence.
 If you believe your module is in recovery mode, attempt to connect it to the Control Center, and you will be guided through the recovery process.

-The following example shows the recovery of a Veritq 40-06 G2 370Kv.
+The following example shows the recovery of a Vertiq 40-06 G2 370Kv.
 The module being recovered is already in recovery mode when the example begins, and the correct firmware has already been downloaded from our website.

 .. raw:: html